 Provincial securities legislation also gives the OSC the authority to go to the Ontario courts to prosecute accused wrongdoers and send a strong message of deterrence.
 However, as a regulatory agency, we do not normally recover money for investors.

 The OSC established the Investor Office to lead its efforts to identify and address major relevant investor issues and concerns.

-The Investor Office sets the strategic direction and leads OSC efforts in investor engagement, education, outreach, and research.
-The Investor Office also has a policy function, oversees the Ombudsman for Banking Services and Investments (OBSI), and provides leadership at the OSC in the area of behavioural insights and improving the investor experience.
+The Investor Office is a regulatory branch that sets the strategic direction and leads the OSC’s efforts in investor engagement, education, outreach and research.
+The Office develops investor policy; plays a key role in the oversight of the Ombudsman for Banking Services and Investments; and provides leadership at the OSC in the area of behavioural insights and improving the investor experience.

 The Investor Office provides the investor perspective into the development of OSC policies, rules, and operational activities led by branches across the OSC.
 We also contribute to initiatives involving other Canadian Securities Administrators jurisdictions and those initiated at the international level through the International Organization of Securities Commissions Committee on Retail Investors (C8).